 How I Meditate

-All of these meditations are free, and most of them are on YouTube.
+All of these meditations are free and on YouTube.
 Since I can’t turn my phone off completely while a YouTube video is playing, I simply turn it over so I don’t see the screen, put in my headphones and close my eyes while listening.
 I am usually always laying down in my bed since it’s the most natural way for me personally to meditate.

 There is really no right or wrong way to meditate.
 The goal is to let go of any problems or stress that you are focusing on, and let your mind open up to a higher level of expansion or perspective.